SecureStartKit

 customers

-Maps Supabase users to Stripe customers:
+Maps Supabase users to Stripe customers.
+Created lazily on first checkout.

-• id (references auth.users)
+• id (foreign key to auth.users)

 • stripe_customer_id